B1A4: 2012: Debut in Japan and first concert

-2013–2014: What's Happening?—First US tour
+2013–2014: Commercial success and world tour

 On January 7, 2013, the Recording Industry Association of Japan released the list of winners for the 2013 Japan Gold Disc Awards where the group won two awards.
 In the same month, BABA B1A4 in Japan was held in two cities, with four shows held between the 27th and the 30th.

-The single "What's Going On?", from B1A4's fourth EP What's Happening?, won the top spot on MBC Show!
-Music Core chart in May, marking the group's first music show win.
+Their fourth EP What's Happening? was released on May 6, 2013, which contains five-tracks including the title song "What's Happening".
+The music video of the title song was released on the next day.
+On May 18, B1A4 took their first music show win since debut with "What's Happening?" at MBCShow!
+Music Core.

 On June 19, 2013, WM Entertainment announced B1A4's 2nd solo concert, Amazing Store.
 After tickets went on sale on June 26, the concert sold out its 10,000 seats in under 5 minutes.
 The concert took place from August 7–11 at the Uniqlo AX to an audience of 2,000 each day.

-The group released their second Korean studio album Who Am I and the title song "Lonely" on January 13, 2014.
-They held their third solo concert, titled 2014 B1A4 Concert The Class, on February 15–16 at the SK Olympic Handball Stadium at Olympic Park.
+The group released their second Korean studio album Who Am I, containing twelve-tracks including the title song "Lonely" on January 13, 2014.
+They held their third solo concert 2014 B1A4 Concert The Class on February 15–16 at the SK Olympic Handball Stadium at Olympic Park.

-B1A4 released their 5th mini album with the title track "Solo Day" on July 14 and their first performance for "Solo Day" on July 17 on M!
-Countdown.
+B1A4 released their 5th EP with the same name of the title track "Solo Day" on July 14.
+The EP composed of six tracks including the title track with member Jinyoung, CNU and Baro participate in writing lyrics, composing and producing for the EP.
 It was announced that B1A4 would be appearing at 'The 12th Korea Times Music Festival' and KCON 2014 in Los Angeles, California.